trozware/troznet/_posts/2016-05-28-learning-swift-sets.md

 }
 {% endhighlight %}

-With Swift, you don't have to care.
+With Sets, you don't have to care.
 Just use `insert()` and let the Set work out whether to add the item or not.

 {% highlight swift %}
 mySet.insert("goldfish")
-// goldfish added: {"cat", "dog", "hamster", "goldfish"}
+// goldfish added: {"hamster", "cat", "dog", "goldfish"}
 mySet.insert("dog")
-// dog already there: {"cat", "dog", "hamster", "goldfish"}
+// dog already there: {"hamster", "cat", "dog", "goldfish"}
 {% endhighlight %}

 Removing elements is also easier than in Arrays.
 For an Array, you first have to find the index of the element and remove it by index:

 {% highlight swift %}
 // myArray.remove("hamster") // will not compile
-if let index = myArray.indexOf("hamster") {
+if let index = myArray.index(of: "hamster") {
-   myArray.removeAtIndex(index)
+   myArray.remove(at: index)
 }
 {% endhighlight %}